Exact Regularity and the Cohomology of Tiling Spaces: Examples

 \subsection{The Thue-Morse Tiling}

 The Thue-Morse tiling is a 1-dimensional tiling given by the substitution $\phi_1(a)= ab$, $\phi_1(b)=ba$.
-This substitution is not proper, but Theorems \ref{general} and \ref{cylinder} don't require a tiling to be proper.
+This substitution is not proper, but being proper is not a requirement for Theorems \ref{general} and \ref{cylinder}.
 In the case of Thue-Morse, it is not difficult to compute the cohomology directly by a variety of methods.
 The first rational PE-cohomology is $\Q^2$, and is generated by the indicators of the patches $P_1=ab$ and $P_2=aa$.
 The matrix $A$ (in an appropriate basis) is $ $ with eigenvalues $\lambda_{PF}=2$ and $\lambda_2=-1$.
 Note that $q(x)=x-2$, $r(x)=x+1$, and $D=3$, insofar as $3=(x+1)-(x-2)$.
 We will show directly that the appearance of every patch in a return word is governed, up to coboundaries, by the appearance of $P_1$ and $P_2$.
 Note that the frequencies of $P_1$ and $P_2$ are $1/3$ and $1/6$, respectively, which are {\em not} in $Z[1/2]$.
-The factor of $D^{-1}$ in theorem \ref{cylinder} is indeed necessary.
+The factor of $D^{-1}$ in Theorem \ref{cylinder} is indeed necessary.

 Let $P_3 = aababb$.
 We will show how the appearance of $P_3$ is controlled by the appearance of $P_1$ and $P_2$.
 For definiteness, pick indicator cochains $\chi_i$ ($i=1$, 2, 3) that equal one on the first letter of $P_i$ and are zero elsewhere.
 We will show that, for any region $R$, $\chi_3(R) = \frac{7}{8} \chi_2(R) - \frac{1}{8} \chi_1(R) +$ boundary terms.